NessJade96/14-Model-View-Controller-MVC-Tech-Blog/README.md

 5. Created the users in the MVC, started on comments and blog_posts.
 Able to load the homepage on the local server through the browser - all styling applied.

 6. Adding in the Post routes, and changing the commentRoutes to reflect users commenting.

+7. Creating the homeRoutes to navigate through the application.
+Seeded the database